Anders Limpar: Arsenal

 His club career peaked when he signed for Arsenal on 8 July 1990 from Cremonese for £1m.
 Limpar quickly impressed in the Makita Tournament at Wembley and made his League debut in the 3–0 win at Wimbledon 25 August 1990.
 He went on to win the league title in the 1990–91 season.
-Limpar was also involved in the brawl against Manchester United 20 October 1990 and made the winning goal.
+Limpar was also involved in the brawl against Manchester United 20 October 1990 and scored the only goal of the game.
 He played a particularly notable part in the 1990–91 season, scoring some important goals, and impressing in his first season with exciting wing play and crowd-pleasing displays.
 These included a hat-trick against Coventry City in a 6–1 win on the final day of the league season, by which time Arsenal were already champions.
 He managed a total of 13 goals that season, with 11 of them coming in the league.

 He won the Guldbollen – Sweden's Player of the Year award – in 1991.

 In the season 1991–92, Limpar was in and out of the side.
-A jaw injury kept him out for several weeks but he still netted some spectacular goals including a 40 yard chip in Arsenals 4–0 win over Liverpool 20 April 1992.
+A jaw injury kept him out for several weeks but he still netted some spectacular goals including a 40 yard chip in Arsenals 4–0 win over Liverpool on 20 April 1992.
 A succession of knocks hampered him the following season, and he sat on the sidelines injured for Arsenal's 1993 wins in both the League and the FA Cups.
 He and manager George Graham eventually fell out and with his contract due to come to an end in May 1994, Limpar, who was seeking a new deal at the club, was not offered one by Graham.
 Limpar played his last match with Arsenal against Southampton 19 March 1994.
-Limpar scored 20 goals from 116 appearances for Arsenal where he was popular with the fans.
+Limpar scored 20 goals from 116 appearances for Arsenal where he was popular with the fans, particularly for his performances in the title winning season.